 One of the things I absolutely LOVE about Tuscany is seasonality in the local cuisine.
 It’s not trendy like it is in the states, it’s just the way it’s done because: IT MAKES BLOODY SENSE.
 I love how the markets change the availability of foods with the season and I love that restaurants change their menù, too.
 I can’t stress enough how much that I love that eating seasonally isn’t mega trendy like it is back in the states because otherwise it would come at a hefty inflated marketed price.
-In Tuscany, we can get a bunch of local, organic kale for THIRTY CENTS while at some wanna-be “co-op” in Seattle the same costs $2.50 a bunch.
-I should be a bit more positive and not slam my home so much for their clicheportlandiaways, but then that wouldn’t as fun now would it.
+In Tuscany, we can get a bunch of local, organic kale for THIRTY CENTS while in Seattle the same costs $3 a bunch.

 In Florence the international “transplant” community tends to stick together and I’d like to think I have a good mix of international friends and locals.
 The few transplants I know happen to be from my beloved Pacific Northwest, and one in particular is from Seattle (Melissa) and she used to chef at one of Florence’s vegetarian-driven restaurants- Vivanda.

 (Update for 2020: In Seattle, she owns/runs this awesome community-driven Filipino restaurant Musang)

 It’s really funny because when I arrived with a wine studies program, I wanted to work or intern at Vivanda so badly because they have a strong emphasis on all the things I love about Italian food and wine: artisanally made specialties like cheeses, organic wines from native grape varieties (which they produce themselves), seasonal, gourmet dishes which reflect Tuscany’s agricultural landscape.